 That’s why the rates listed on the site may not always match up with the actual rates you’ll receive – Ascent updates their site if there’s a big change in LIBOR, but may not always catch some of the smaller changes.

 In addition, you can lower your quoted interest rate by .25% simply by signing up for automated, biweekly payments.
 This is highly recommended and can greatly decrease the interest you will pay over the lifetime of your loan.

 Ascent Non Cosigner Credit Based Loans

-If you’ve worked in the past and then went back to school, or are working part time while still in school, then you may not need to get a cosigner.
+If you’ve worked in the past and then went back to school, or are working part-time while still in school, then you may not need to get a cosigner.

-Getting a cosigner can be difficult, and can lead to bitterness if they have to unexpectedly pay for your loan.
+Getting a cosigner can be difficult and can lead to bitterness if they have to unexpectedly pay for your loan.
 So, if you can avoid one and still get a good interest rate, you should.

-Most of what applied to a cosigner loan is true here as well, with the notable difference being that the credit and income requirements that were previously for the cosigner are now your responsibility.
+Most of what applied to a cosigner loan are true here as well, with the notable difference being that the credit and income requirements that were previously for the cosigner are now your responsibility.

 The minimum income amount is still $24,000 for the last 2 years.
 However, the minimum credit score is now 680 instead of 660.